 Brahmas have been nicknamed the “King of all Breeds”.
 I always have two or three of them in my flock; I like that they’re dependable and funny to look at.
-I’m less charmed by their non-existing defence mechanism; whenever predators wrecked havoc in the past, the Brahmas were the first (sometimes the only) to go.
+I’m less charmed by their non-existing defense mechanism; whenever predators wreaked havoc in the past, the Brahmas were the first (sometimes the only) to go.

 If you’re still on the fence about getting some feathered friends for yourself, check out our post that mentions some of the pros and cons of keeping chickens.